 Something about her fellow hiker changed.
 It was in his eyes and how he’d arranged himself in relation to her, pulling back slightly, but not in retreat.

-When Rapp came close, he recognized the hiker and exclaimed: ‘Hugo!
+When Rapp came close, he recognised the hiker and exclaimed: ‘Hugo!
 You’re already here.’

 It was the first time Agnes heard his name.
 Full of the mountain, she’d forgotten to ask.